dotnet/AspNetCore.Docs/aspnetcore/tutorials/Microsoft.dotnet-openapi.md

 By Ryan Brandenburg

-`Microsoft.dotnet-openapi` is a tool for managing [OpenAPI](https://github.com/OAI/OpenAPI-Specification) references within a project.
+`Microsoft.dotnet-openapi` is a .NET Core global tool for managing [OpenAPI](https://github.com/OAI/OpenAPI-Specification) references within a project.

 ## Installation